geekwright/qr/docs/readme.txt

-Qr Module Version 1.3 for XOOPS and ImpressCMS
+Qr Module for XOOPS and ImpressCMS

 Overview
 ========
 This module adds QR Code(R) generating capabilities to a XOOPS or ImpressCMS site.
 Codes can be added to your site through blocks or by direct script calls.

 Installation
 ============
 The distribution archive can be expanded directly into the main directory of your XOOPS or ImpressCMS site.
 Then, install the qr module from the system administration area of your CMS.

 Usage